How to delete Time Machine backups and snapshots

 6 min read

 Apple’s native backup mechanism, Time Machine, is an essential tool for most Mac users, and it’s arguably one of the easiest ways to back up your important personal data.
+Once you’ve activated and enabled Time Machine, it’ll automatically back up your files hourly, daily, and weekly to your connected external hard drive or storage device and simultaneously store local snapshots.

 The problem is both backups and local snapshots take up precious space on a MacBook, so knowing how to thin these out can help you reclaim capacity and enhance your Mac performance.
+In this article, we’ll show you how to do it.

 Wondering what is the difference between Time Machine backups and snapshots?
 We’ve got you covered.